djgoosen/o101w/Module 04 - Developing and Managing Your App/README.md

 # Overview

-Here we'll explore some of the common tasks developers perform with OpenShift.
-You'll become familiar with how to use environment variables, secrets, build configurations, and more-- basic things a developer might care about for a deployed app.
+Here we'll explore some of the common tasks that developers perform with OpenShift.
+You'll become familiar with how to use environment variables, secrets, build configurations, and more-- basic things a developer might care about for their apps.

 ### Steps (CLI)